Last Updated: 10/15/20 | October 15th, 2020

 This is number one. because whenever a budding writer asks me how they can improve, it’s my first piece of advice.
 Read good writing.
 Absorb it.
 Let it sink into your soul.
 When I was first starting out, I was sick one weekend, so I spent three days lying in bed reading every page of that year’s Best American Travel Writing anthology.
 After I finished, I opened up my laptop and started writing for the first time in days.
 What came out surprised me: it was the highest-quality writing I’d done to date.
 And it was all because I was absorbed in good writing and it filtered through me back onto the page in my own writing.

-(Matt says: Here’s a collection of some of my favorite travel books that can inspire you.
-I also have a monthly book club you can join!)
+(Matt says: Here’s a collection of some of my favorite travel books that can inspire you.)

 2. Do it for love